Forget Easter egg pinks and lilacs. Yellow, I discovered two weeks ago, is the color of spring in Arizona. A sunny, egg-yolk yellow.

 Nearby, ocotillo shadows dance on a yellow wall.

 My thanks to Steve and the homeowners for letting me photograph this stunning garden.
-I have one more Martino-designed garden to show you soon.
+Stay tuned for another Martino-designed garden that I toured.

-But for comparison, I thought you might like to see the garden across the street from the one we just toured.
-It’s an example of traditional landscaping in Phoenix, landscaping on life support, representative of the aesthetic that Steve has been working for decades to supplant: a large, thirsty lawn, palms, cypresses, bougainvillea.
-A Mediterranean fantasy that turns its back on the natural beauty of the Sonoran Desert.
-Scroll up to see Steve’s choices of native trees, shrubs, and perennials — plants that blend with the larger landscape while still providing the lushness of a garden oasis, not to mention a significantly smaller water bill.
+But first, for comparison, I thought you might like to see the garden across the street from the one we just toured.
+It’s an example of traditional landscaping in Phoenix, landscaping on life support, representative of the aesthetic that Steve has been working for decades to supplant: a large, thirsty lawn, palms, cypresses, bougainvillea — a Mediterranean fantasy that turns its back on the natural beauty of the Sonoran Desert.
+Scroll back up to see Steve’s choices of native trees, shrubs, and perennials — plants that blend with the larger landscape while still providing the lushness of a garden oasis, not to mention a significantly smaller water bill.
 Which would you prefer if you lived here?

 All material © 2006-2014 by Pam Penick for Digging.
 Unauthorized reproduction prohibited.